RoelofSetsFire/data-processing-1/30 Homework/80 Intro D3/10 Homework.md

 # Intro D3

 This is an introduction assignment to D3.
 Please take time to read the tutorials carefuly.
+Please note that for all the assignment in this course we will be using version 3 of D3!

 [D3website]: http://d3js.org/